-My research interests are at the intersection of engineering, nanotechnology, computation/statistics, and biology and I am currently doing research at the Broad Institute.
-I care about creating tools that open new areas of discovery and questions of biology that demand better technologies.
+Previous work focused at the intersection of engineering, nanotechnology, computation/statistics, and biology.
 My projects have included developing computational models and techniques for studying canonical oncogenic pathways, such as KRAS, at a systems-level across multiple tumor types (cell lines and patient tumors), better molecular tags for super resolution and electron microscopy, creating a nanoparticle-based urine test for diseases, such as liver fibrosis and cancer, exploring the efficacy of a gold nanoparticle vaccine towards fighting cancer, and designing a polymer micro-electrode array for studying neuronal plasticity (see publications).

 I am also passionate about innovation and entrepreneurship.
 Towards that end, I was Co-Founder of MODALYST, a business-to-business online wholesale platform for connecting designers and boutiques.
 I also Co-Founded the Harvard Medical Student Review, a student-managed, peer-reviewed online journal.
 While as a senior at MIT, I worked on developing TIMtalks as a Founding Member and my inaugural talk was on the undruggable protein problem and carving your own path in life.
 I also served as Co-Editor-in-Chief of the MIT Undergraduate Research Journal and Co-President of the MIT Bioengineering-Biomedical Engineering Society.